NHK General TV: JIB TV

+JIB TV (Japan International Broadcasting Inc.) is a broadcasting company established in April 2008.
+Its purpose is to disseminate information and knowledge of Japanese and Asian culture, and as a counterweight to channels such as CNN International and BBC World.
+JIB is also responsible for the distribution of NHK's international services NHK World-Japan and NHK World Premium.

-JIB TV is a Japanese television company which, since 2009, has produced English-language programs about Japan and Asia for an international audience.
-The programs will be shown all over the world through the English channel NHK World from the Japanese public service broadcaster NHK, as well as via the player through the JIB TV's website.
-NHK World TV and production company Jib was started in 2009 with the purpose of disseminating information, knowledge of Japanese and Asian culture and as a counterweight to channels such as CNN International and BBC World.
+JIB produces English-language programs about Japan and Asia for an international audience.
+The programs will be shown all over the world through the English channel NHK World-Japan from the Japanese public service broadcaster NHK.
+JIB began airing such programs in February 2009, starting with Japan in the First Person, a co-production of the five major "Tokyo-area" commercial TV stations.

-Japan International Broadcasting Company owns 60 percent of the public service company NHK and to 40 percent of businesses with stakeholders such as Microsoft and Japanese bank Mizuho.
+JIB's main shareholder is NHK, while other shareholders include Microsoft Japan, Fuji Media Holdings, Japanese bank Mizuho.
 Operations are financed for the most part by the Japanese TV license payers but also by external sponsors and advertisers.
-Broadcasts reach the Scandinavian countries via Astra and Eutelsat satellites.
-The aim is that in future also be distributed via leading cable and IPTV operators.

 In order to release capital NHK moved money from radio to TV.
 One consequence was that the Swedish, German and Italian departments of foreign channel Radio Japan were shut down in autumn 2007.